The BA Amex Premium Plus

-The British Airways American Express Premium Plus credit card offers 25,000 Avios points when you spend £3,000 in your first three months.
+The British Airways American Express Premium Plus credit card offers 25,000 Avios points when you spend £3,000 in your first 3 months.
 This can be increased to 26,000 by using this link.

-Membership reward points can be directly converted to Avios and a number of other partners.
+Membership reward points can be directly converted to Avios and with a number of other partners.

 What are the Other Benefits of the British Airways American Express Premium Plus Card?

 One of the most enticing elements of this card is the 2-4-1 BA voucher when you spend £10,000.
-This allows you to book two Avios redemption flights for the miles of one and is extremely valuable if used for long haul business redemptions.
-If you were to use these for say 2 Club World flights to say Barbados on a peak day, this would save you 150,000 Avios points.
+This allows you to book two Avios redemption flights for the miles of one and is extremely valuable if used for long-haul Business redemptions.
+If you were to use these for 2 Club World flights to say Barbados on a peak day, this would save you 150,000 Avios points.
 That could be you at the Sandy Lane Hotel Barbados below.

 Anything Else I Should Know About the BA Amex Premium Plus?